Kylart/KawAnime/README.md

 ## Generating distributable apps
 This feature uses [electron-builder](https://github.com/electron-userland/electron-builder).

-You can find help to use it on your platform [here](https://github.com/electron-userland/electron-builder/wiki/Multi-Platform-Build).
+Find help to use it on your platform [here](https://github.com/electron-userland/electron-builder/wiki/Multi-Platform-Build).

 #### For every OS